wely/DevCamp/HOL/node/03-azuread-office365/README.md

     "AAD_CLIENT_ID": "2251bd08-10ff-4ca2-a6a2-ccbf2973c6b6",
     "AAD_CLIENT_SECRET": "JjrKfgDyo5peQ4xJa786e8z"
     ```
-1. Next, We have two choices of libraries to handle authentication between our Node application and AzureAD.
+1. We have two choices of libraries to handle authentication between our Node application and AzureAD.
 The first is the [Azure Active Directory Library for NodeJS](https://github.com/AzureAD/azure-activedirectory-library-for-nodejs) (ADAL), and the second leverages [Passport.js](http://passportjs.org/) with the [Azure Active Directory Passport.js Plugin](https://github.com/AzureAD/passport-azure-ad).
 For this example, we will use the Passport plugin in a utility file.

     Create `utility/auth.js` and paste in the following: